NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Mammoth Lord.md

 **MAMMOTH LORD ANIMAL COMPANIONS**

 If you're playing a mammoth lord, you determine the statistics and abilities of your animal companions according to the basic rules for animal companions.
-As a mammoth lord, it's possible for you to have more than one animal companion at one time—up to four companions—but only one of those companions, your “active companion,” follows you during exploration and in encounters; the rest are nearby, usually foraging or hunting for food.
+As a mammoth lord, it's possible for you to have more than one animal companion at one time—up to four companions—but only one of those companions, your "active companion," follows you during exploration and in encounters; the rest are nearby, usually foraging or hunting for food.
 As soon as you gain a second animal companion from the mammoth lord archetype, you also gain [[Actions/Call Companion|Call Companion]] to switch your active companion.
 These rules apply to all your companions, regardless of whether you got the animal companion from the mammoth lord archetype or from another source.

 ## [[Feats/Mammoth Lord Dedication|Mammoth Lord Dedication]] Feat 2